Week 1

 From NYC to Hudson River

 On June 22, we left the NY city area and started our cruise along the Hudson River heading north.
 Hudson serves as a vital waterway for transportation and trade since colonial times.
 It is 315 miles long with mountainous regions.
-While I enjoyed cruising the northern part of the Manhattan area where the Empire State Building is peeking in and out of the other buildings, I like cruising under George Washington bridge and the Tappan Zee bridge instead of the usual driving through them and getting stuck in traffic jam.
+I enjoyed cruising the northern part of the Manhattan area where the Empire State Building is peeking in and out of the other buildings, I like cruising under George Washington bridge and the Tappan Zee bridge instead of the usual driving through them and getting stuck in traffic jam.

 As we head further north outside the city, we start seeing more of the rural and mountainous regions of NY.
 The first days of week 2 was extremely hot, almost 100degrees so we stayed 3 days in Haverstraw Marina since they have an Olympic size pool.
 Then to Poughkeepsie where Steve’s manager at T-Mobile came and had dinner with us.
 Then next to Kingston, a small town with lots of history.
 In every marina, we meet 3 to 5 boaters like us doing the Americas Great Loop.
 All of them friendly and some interesting stories.
 At this point we are the newest in the crowd, many of them started In Feb / March from the south.